 First cleaning the keel and removing the rust.
 An 8 hour job easily.

-Day 4 and 5 Archambault Grand Surprise anti fouling and small repairs
+Day 4 and 5 Archambault Grand Surprise anti fouling and boat repairs

 After we made the decision to remove all the anti fouling layers and clean the boat to the original gelcoat we sanded and sanded for days.
 During day 5 the same Frenchmen came along and said, “well now you have cleaned the boat that much you might as well put the VC Tar2 on the hull as well to prevent future osmosis”.
 But the boat has no osmosis and is still very young I replied.
 He advised the VC Tar2 to be a be a great base for the next ten years.
 Just sand a little more so that no more blue, the original coating, is visible.